ABOUT JOHN HAWKINS

 The largest of John Hawkins’s choral pieces is This World for choir and two trumpets.
-The libretto was inspired by working, while at Thames & Hudson, with the poet and Blake scholar Kathleen Raine on her book about William Blake ‘The Human Face of God’.
+The libretto was inspired by working with the poet and Blake scholar Kathleen Raine on her book about William Blake ‘The Human Face of God’.
 It was commissioned by the choir Cryes of London and broadcast by the BBC Singers.

 Performances in 2017 included the Sonata for clarinet and piano, Sonata Serenata for flute and piano, BoBop for solo violin, several performances of ‘Urizen’ for viola and piano and ‘Another Orpheus’ for string orchestra (recently published by Comus Edition).
 The setting of ‘Silk Road’ by the poet Sarah Pope for tenor and piano quartet was premiered on 20th February 2017.